Silvana Estrada: Latin Grammy Winner and Rising Star’s Journey to Success and Cultural Affinity in Chile

 Part of this local and continental boom is explained in “Withered” (2022), her praised first studio album where, accompanied only by a four-piece, she shapes pop songs reminiscent of folklore and roots music.
 The album earned him praise and feverish labels.
 “Millenial Chavela Vargas”they told her in Spain, and the provocation still makes the author uncomfortable.

 “The new Chavela Vargas, they also told me… I have been careful not to take anything seriously, because I continue to learn and grow.
 The person they are congratulating for Marchita is not the same person I am now.
 Those songs already belong to the people: the concept belongs to the world.
-“I am calm thinking about what is coming,” she says.
+“I am calm thinking regarding what is coming,” she says.

-And what is coming is an international tour that will start on October 11 in Uruguay and will end in November in the United States, where you already know about Silvana Estrada.
+And what is coming is an international tour that will start on October 11 in Uruguay and will end in November in the United States, where you already know regarding Silvana Estrada.
 Among her collaborations, despite her short recording career, names such as Aurora, Andrew Bird, Natalia Lafourcade, Devendra Banhart, Jorge Drexler, Gustavo Dudamel, the Los Angeles Philharmonic and the Chilean Mon Laferte stand out.

 Silvana Estrada: “Chile has always been very important to me; “I identify with that naked way of holding songs.”

 “I grew up listening to Violeta Parra, Víctor Jara.
-Chile has always been very important to me; “I identify with that naked way of holding songs,” he says about the Chilean influence that runs through his work.
+Chile has always been very important to me; “I identify with that naked way of holding songs,” he says regarding the Chilean influence that runs through his work.

 “I really like literature, and then there is Bolaño.
 I love Bolaño, he is one of my favorite writers.
 “I just read Nocturno de Chile,” he says enthusiastically.
 “Where I feel I have a strong connection is in literature and music.
 Nicanor Parra, Altazor… It’s like it connected me in a very strong way,” he explains.